SkyeWrenbrook/kali-virtualbox-fullscreen-fix/README.md

 <img width="1920" height="1080" alt="Screenshot_2026-01-24_23-45-11" src="https://github.com/user-attachments/assets/69241359-86c0-4b42-8eee-d10ef9a015dd" />

-## ✅ Persistent Resolution Fix on Login
+## ✅ Automated Resolution Fix on Login
 Problem
-After rebooting the VM, the screen resolution woudl revert to 800x600 and required manually running the xrandr command in the terminal each time.
+After rebooting the VM, the screen resolution would revert to 800x600 and required manually running the xrandr command in the terminal each time.

 Solution
 To automate this fix, the display configuration command was added to the user's login profile so it executes automatically when you log into your desktop environment.